DanielBMarkham/Info-Ops3/manuscript/backmatter.md

 {id: definition-anagnorisis}
 anagnorisis
 : In a dramatic narrative, the moment in which a character finally has an epiphany about who they are and what they're done in the larger narrative.
-A moment of ultimate personal introspective clarity
+A moment of ultimate personal introspective existential clarity

 # Appendix